AtsushiSakai/PythonRobotics/README.md

 # Support

-You can support this project financially via Patrion.
+You can support this project financially via Patreon.

 You can get e-mail technical supports about the codes if you are being patron.